Steam-Locomotive/PicoCTF-2014-Write-ups/reverse_engineering/police_records.md

 c.send(struct.pack('!i', 0xAA))
 ```

 Now I turn my attention to the `secure_send` function.
+The server uses it to
+send stuff to me

 ```python
 # directory_server.py